swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 * `userInfo.notBefore` = 2016-05-30T09-30-10Z
 * `userInfo.notAfter` = 2018-05-30T09-30-10Z
 * `userInfo.ipAddress` = 85.229.202.232

+> The format for the notBefore and notAfter attributes should be the representation as given by the XML type `xs:dateTime`.

 <a name="identity-provider-user-interface"></a>
 ## 3. Identity Provider User Interface